RoleWong/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/表情回应/Flutter_intl_en.md

 Below the message, the sender names are displayed after the emoji.
 Click on the name to trigger the `onTapAvatar` callback, to view the sender's profile.

-Click on each reaction been sent, can easily quick send the same Emoji or remove this reaction.
+Click on each reaction being sent, can easily quickly send the same Emoji or remove this reaction.
 After removal, the reaction disappears with no trace and no one will be notified.

 Click on "...total xx" to view the complete list of senders.